-- PFRS 9, Financial Instruments clarifies which fees should be included in the 10% test for derecognition of financial liabilities. - PFRS 16, Leases amendment of illustrative example 13 to remove the illustration of payments from the lessor relating to leasehold improvements, to remove any confusion about the treatment of lease incentives. - PFRS 1, First-time Adoption of Philippine Financial Reporting Standards allows entities that have measured their assets and liabilities at carrying amounts recorded in their parent's books to also measure any cumulative translation differences using the amounts reported by the parent.
-This amendment will also apply to associates and joint ventures that have taken the same PFRS 1 exemption. - PAS 41, Agriculture removal of the requirement for entities to exclude cash flows for taxation when measuring fair value under PAS 41.
+• PFRS 9, Financial Instruments - clarifies which fees should be included in the 10% test for derecognition of financial liabilities.

+- PFRS 16, Leases Lease Incentives amendment of illustrative example 13 to remove the illustration of payments from the lessor relating to leasehold improvements.
+The objective of the amendment is to avoid any potential confusion regarding the treatment of lease incentives because of how the requirements for lease incentives are illustrated. - PFRS 1, First-time Adoption of Philippine Financial Reporting Standards allows subsidiaries that have measured their assets and liabilities at carrying amounts recorded in their parent's books to also measure any cumulative translation differences using the amounts reported by the parent.
+This amendment will also apply to associates and joint ventures that have taken the same PFRS 1 exemption. - PAS 41, Agriculture, Taxation in Fair Value Measurements removal of the requirement for entities to exclude cash flows for taxation when measuring fair value under PAS 41.
 This amendment is intended to align with the requirement in the standard to discount cash flows on a post-tax basis.

-The above annual improvements are effective for annual periods beginning on or after January 1, 2022.
+The annual improvements are effective for annual periods beginning on or after January 1, 2022.